TedTschopp/tschopp.net/_posts/2003-12-19-happy_advent.md

 tags:
   - Main Menu
 ---
-OK, so a couple weeks ago I went to the Big D-land with my sister, her husband James and her friend Eric from College.
-(My sister has more male friends than female.
-I have more female friends than male.
-Is that so wrong.)
+OK, so a couple weeks ago I went to Disneyland with my sister, her husband James and her friend Eric from College.

 So we get there and it&#8217;s raining and I said I should get a hat to wear becuase I was getting a bit wet.
 We went off to find hats while James and Eric went off to get fast passes to save our place line in at It&#8217;s a Small World.
 My sister ended purchasing a Grumpy Jester hat for me.